Convención celebrates 100 years of UFM, approves bylaw changes

 With a heart for missions and church planting, members of Texoma Cowboy Church in Wichita Falls have traveled on three mission trips to Olanchito, Honduras, in efforts of planting new cowboy churches.
 Known as the “Christian Cowboys” to the local people, the church has sought to pour into and build relationships with the people of the community.

 Their most recent trip to Honduras took place from February 27 to March 4.
-In past trips, members of the church have focused on evangelism and community involvement,/p>/p>... [continue]
+In past trips, members of the church have focused on evangelism and community involvement, but this third trip was unique.
+While watching a soccer game a few years ago in Olanchito, an idea came to Jay Lawson... [continue]

 Bartlesville BOUNCERS Reach Quarter Offering Goal